 Super simple and easily adjustable chevre!
 A great dish for the holiday parties!

-1cupvegan ricotta, or chevre-style store-bought cheese
+- 1 cup vegan ricotta, or chevre-style store-bought cheese

 Instructions

-Bring orange juice and spices to a boil.
-Reduce temperature to a gentle boil until the orange juice is reduced to the consistency of light syrup (about ten minutes).
-The mixture will reduce by half but still look like liquid.
+gentle boil until the orange juice is reduced to the consistency of light syrup (about ten minutes).
+The mixture will reduce by half but still look like liquid. - Let cool to room temp and the mixture will thicken further.

-Spread your fave cheese across a serving bowl or plate, drizzle with orange reduction and top with dates and almonds.
+drizzle with orange reduction and top with dates and almonds.
 Serve with your favourite bread or crackers.

 Notes